Families in Transition Program

 El propósito del Programa Familias En Transición es para asegurar que todos los niños y jóvenes tengan el mismo acceso a la educación pública gratuita y apropiada, incluyendo la educación preescolar igual personas sin hogar como personas con hogar.
 La Ley McKinney-Vento Asistencia para Personas sin Hogar proteje los derechos de estudio para los niños y jóvenes sin hogar.

-If you have a family that you would like to refer to the Families in Transition program, the referral form can be found HERE and faxed to 970-348-4731.
+If you have a family that you would like to refer to the Families in Transition program, the referral form can be found HERE and faxed to 970-348-4731 or emailed to the address listed on the referral form.

 Who is Homeless?